knormoyle/rp2040_si5351_wspr/README.md

 ```

-a WATCH OUT FOR: whenever the IDE is downloading something like the arduino-pico json, if you have the serial monitor open, the download can hang. so if it doesn't download, make sure you don't have serial montitor open.
+WATCH OUT FOR: whenever the IDE is downloading something like the arduino-pico json, if you have the serial monitor open, the download can hang. so if it doesn't download, make sure you don't have serial montitor open.

-if I cd ../libraries from there, I get:
+If I cd ../libraries from there, I get:
 ```
 kevin@pc8c:~/rp2040_si5351_wspr/tracker$ cd ../libraries